Business News | Levi's® X Deepika Padukone Launch Season 2 of Their Collaboration | LatestLY

-Mumbai (Maharashtra) [India], April 7 (ANI/BusinessWire India): Do you feel that?
-The sense of hope and optimism that comes with bright sunny days?

-After a successful first season, the second season of Levi's®[?] x Deepika Padukone is here.
+New Delhi [India], April 8 (ANI/Mediawire): After a successful first season, the second season of Levi's®[?] x Deepika Padukone has been launched in India.

 Inspired by Padukone's signature cool athleisure-meets-effortlessly sexy style, the collection features elevated dyeing techniques, hybrid silhouettes, and utility elements in a mix of spirit-lifting colors and earthy neutrals.
 Taking cue from the expressive style of the 1970s, the collection is a little looser, a little slouchier but unequivocally Levi's®[?].